flutter/website/src/cookbook/navigation/set-up-app-links.md

 {{site.alert.end}}

 To test **both** web and app setup, you need to click on a link directly through web browser or other apps.
-One way is to use the google doc by typing the url, and click.
+One way is to create a Google Doc, add the link, and tap on it.

 If everything is set up correctly, the Flutter application launches and displays the details screen: